psaikido/hugle.uk/content/prose/thesium/180-mythos-reborn.md

 millenia on far distant planets, had held constant, had survived and had done so with grace.

+They returned to a very old notion of learning.
+All the various disciplines were considered branches of philosophy.
+Over specialising in fields was frowned upon.
+To be a well rounded generalist was highly prized.

-Every year on that day there was a great gathering at the cathedral.
+Every year on midsummer's day there was a great gathering at the cathedral.
 A day of remembrance.
 Each year there was a moment of high symbolism that demonstrated their world view.
 The High Neem and the Top Prof approached the Ship of Light at the centre of the great cathedral.
 The silent throng watched as the two stopped before it.
 For the briefest of moments no-one blinked and all breaths were suspended as the two prostrated themselves on the floor.
 The deepest devotion to that which is Good and to that which is True was embodied in their gesture.

 Everyone bowed.